Energy

 Energy-saving begins with design.
 CSC adds the “Guidelines of Energy Conservation” section to CSC Design Standard and indicates energy efficiency requirements of air conditioning, lighting, shifting mechanisms, water supply systems, etc. New plants should follow the design standard to choose equipment that is high efficiency, energy saving with long-term benefits.
 To promote energy conservation design standards, energy conservation examples are periodically shared during energy and environment meetings of the Energy Conservation Committee and CSC Group, in hopes of further improving energy conservation results.

-Following the installation of solar power systems in line with government policies since 2011, CSC’s solar power installed capacity has reached 62.0 MW (including self-built and provided places) in 2023.
-CSC has installed a total of 529kW of its own solar power generation systems, generated a total of 58,554 kWh of self-owned green electricity in 2023, and obtained 25 renewable energy certificates.
-In addition, CSC has started Renewable-Energy Direct Supply and Wheeling since 2023, and in 2023 it obtained 28,809,461 kWh of green electricity and 28,793 renewable energy certificates.
+Since 2011, CSC has started to install solar power generation systems adhering to governmental policies.
+By the end of 2024, the total installed capacity has reached 62.0 MW (including self-installed and locations provided).
+CSC has installed a total of 529 kW of its own solar power generation systems, generated a total of 394,936 kWh of self-owned green electricity in 2024, and obtained 23 renewable energy certificates.
+Furthermore, CSC initiated renewable-energy direct supply and wheeling in 2023, resulting in 33,860 MWh of green energy and 33,861 renewable energy certificates in 2024.

 Total Energy consumption